settinger/pygear/README.md

 Let's make gears that look like whatever we want!

+_NOTA BENE:_ this is a gear maker based on the video ["How to make Organically-Shaped Gears"](https://youtu.be/3LdlSAN1yks) by Clayton Boyer.
+This approach is not suited to gears that drastically change their gear ratios, for example [nautilus gears](https://youtu.be/IUR-T4Nw-Sk).

 ## Dependencies

 Requires numpy and PIL.
-Written in Python 2.7
+Written in Python 2.7.

 ## Operation

-For now, run the function `doThings(filename, overlap, ratio, steps)`.
-* `filename` is the input gear image source (for now, the output is always `agear.png`)
-* `overlap` controls how close the gears' axes are.
-1.0 is a good value to start with.
+Run `main.py` and select your input gear shape.
+The program assumes the center of the image is the center of the gear.
+After some calculation time, the program will prompt you to save your output gear as an image file.

+If you want to change the gear generation parameters, edit the following variables at the start of `main.py`:
-* `ratio` is the gear ratio.
+* `gearRatio` is the gear ratio.
 For example, a ratio of 2 means the input gear completes two rotations in the time it takes the output gear to complete one rotation.
 Right now, this has to be an integer value.
+* `gearOverlap` controls how close the gears' axes are.
+It should be between 0.0 and 1.0.
+I'd say 1.0 is a good value to start with.
-* `steps` is the number of steps in the image processing process.
-1000 is good.
+* `computationSteps` is the number of steps in the image processing process.
+Too few steps and you'll be left with lots of speckles and noise outside output gear perimeter.
+Too many steps and you'll waste computer time without seeing much of an effect.
+1000 is a good value to start with.

 ## TODO: